-The negative adjustment for Corporate Behavior reflects the execution risks of the bank's new growth plan to diversify from its sector concentration in real estate.
-The lack of a track record, substantial growth plans combined with existing risk management and control framework, constrain the bank's credit strength and create uncertainties regarding the evolution of the bank's risk profile.
+The negative adjustment for Corporate Behavior reflects the execution risks of the bank's growth plan to diversify from its sector concentration in real estate.
+The lack of a track record combined with existing risk management and control framework, constrain the bank's credit strengths and create uncertainties regarding the evolution of the bank's risk profile.